inclinedadarsh/members_api/README.md

 mv .env.example .env
 ```

-6. Update the `MONGO_URL` variable in the `.env` file with your MongoDB connection string.
+6. Update the `DATABASE_URL` variable in the `.env` file with your MongoDB connection string.
 7. Start your local MongoDB server if you haven't already done so.
 8. Start the API server using the following command: